FuminHe/JavaScript-UI-Full-Stack/SessionNotes/React/README.md

 ## Code Spliting

 Code-splitting your app can help you “lazy-load” just the things that are currently needed by the user, which can dramatically improve the performance of your app.
+Using tools like **Webpack**, Rollup or **Browserify**.

 While you haven’t reduced the overall amount of code in your app, you’ve avoided loading code that the user may never need, and reduced the amount of code needed during the initial load.